- Page Count: 693

 – 573 – 576

 Anyways, there are a lot of things I wanted to see happen that didn’t, but I was equally thrilled with where the story ended up going in the end.
-I think a lot of fans need to acknowledge that even though we’re super wrapped up in this world, it’s not our story to direct.
-I really don’t understand some of the intensity… like if you really need it to go in an alternate direction, maybe go write some fanfiction?
+I really don’t understand some of the intensity in this fandom… like if you really need the story to go in an alternate direction, maybe go write some fanfiction?

 And I adore Chaol, but honestly think cutting him out of this particular book was a really smart move.
 The tone of his POV would’ve been seriously disconnected from the rest of this story with where he is mentally right now (and physically… like he’s in an entirely different part of the world that wouldn’t have worked into this plot).